3MFConsortium/spec_displacement/3MF Displacement Extension.md

 This means that the displacement information of a triangle is given by:
 - UV coordinates for each corner.
 - A scalar 2D image for representing the "heightmap".
-- A displacement vector for each corner which is interpolated on the surface.
+- A displacement vector for each corner which are interpolated on the surface.

 This document describes a new element \<displacementmesh> in the \<object> elements choice that specifies a new object type, other than a mesh shape or components.
 This element is OPTIONAL for producers but MUST be supported by consumers that specify support for the 3MF Displacement Extension.